Cricut Materials that can be used with the Fine-point blade

 Painter’s tape – This tape comes in handy for wood or leather projects.

 Elastic ribbon – Elastic ribbon works well for hair accessory crafts.

-Heat and bond – If you are not able to use non-bonded fabrics with your machine you may need a heat and bond to be applied before cutting things like felt, denim, and standard fabrics.
+Heat and bond – If you cannot use non-bonded fabrics with your machine, you may need heat and bond to be applied before cutting things like felt, denim, and standard fabrics.